12 of 15 results for "animal communication"

 Video

-In Trust Fall: North American Wood Ducks, narrator Gordon Buchanan describes how baby ducks hatch inside the hollow of a tree over 60 feet above the ground.
+In North American Wood Ducklings Take a Trust Fall, narrator Gordon Buchanan describes how baby ducks hatch inside the hollow of a tree over 60 feet above the ground.
 Though they are safe there, they must get down to the water to feed.
 The mother calls to them from the water below and the babies, unable to fly, survive the long fall by stretching out their bodies.
 They then waddle to the water where they are safe.
 This video is excerpted from BBC's Animal Babies, a heartwarming show that follows the first breaths, first steps, and first feeds of some adorable baby animals, revealing the challenges they face to survive in some of the toughest but most beautiful places on the planet.

 Video

-In Learning to Swim: Otter Pups, narrator Gordon Buchanan describes how a baby otter learns to swim in the Pantanal, Brazil’s tropical wetland.
+In Otter Pups Learn to Swim, narrator Gordon Buchanan describes how a baby otter learns to swim in the Pantanal, Brazil’s tropical wetland.
 While the mother transports the pup gently in her mouth, the large otter family helps support the pup when it gets tired and sounds an alarm when a jaguar is spotted.
 The mother returns the pup to the safety of the den.
 This video is excerpted from BBC's Animal Babies, a heartwarming show that follows the first breaths, first steps, and first feeds of some adorable baby animals, revealing the challenges they face to survive in some of the toughest but most beautiful places on the planet.

 Video